simoncowen88/dogeconf-19/talk/20-closures.md

 g.Invoke 3
 ```

+???

+now we know what's going on

 ---

 ## Closures - closures everywhere

-Functional programming leads to passing around a lot of functions due to the
-prevalance of higher-order functions (e.g. List.map, Seq.fold, memoise).
+Functional programming leads to passing around a lot of functions due to the prevalance of higher-order functions

+(e.g. `List.map`, `Seq.fold`, `memoise`).

+&nbsp;

-(a higher-order function is anything with a functino as a parameter)
+(a higher-order function is anything with a function as a parameter or return type)

+--

+&nbsp;

-If these HOFs are being invoked on the hot path you may allocate closure
-for each invocation.
+If HOFs are being invoked on the hot path you may allocate a closure for each invocation.

+--

+&nbsp;

 F\# doesn't have closure detection - so even if your closure doesn't capture anything,
 and thus could be allocataed statically, F\# doesn;t realise this.